BioIntelligence-Lab/VoxelInsight/README.md

 VoxelInsight is continuously expanding its imaging intelligence.
 Upcoming features include:

 - 🧠 **Expanded Model Library**
-  Support for additional pretrained models on top of **TotalSegmentator**, including tumor subtyping, lesion characterization, and disease-specific segmentations.
+  Support for additional pretrained models on top of **TotalSegmentator**, including tumor and disease-specific segmentations.

 - 🧱 **Foundation Model Integration**
-  Plug-and-play with leading foundation models for medical imaging (e.g., BioMedCLIP, MERLIN, nnDetection) to enhance embedding-based retrieval and classification.
+  Plug-and-play with leading foundation models for medical imaging (e.g., BioMedCLIP, MERLIN) to enhance embedding-based retrieval and classification.

 - 🔄 **Longitudinal Imaging Analysis**
   Track changes across timepoints using embeddings, volumes, and derived biomarkers to study treatment response or disease progression.